Base rear-wheel-drive 2021 Porsche Taycan coming to US for $81,250

 2021 Porsche Taycan rear-wheel drive

-No matter the battery pack size Porsche said the rear-wheel-drive Taycan will sprint from 0 to 60 mph in 5.1 seconds on its way to a top speed of 143 mph.
-It can cover the quarter mile in 13.7 seconds with the smaller battery pack, and that time drops to 13.5 seconds with the larger pack.

 It'll take a keen eye to spot the differences between a rear- and all-wheel-drive Taycan.
-The silver 19-inch wheels hide black 6-piston front and 4-piston rear brakes, which are the same found on the all-wheel-drive 4S models except those models feature red calipers and glass black spokes on the wheels.
+The silver 19-inch wheels hide black 6-piston front and 4-piston rear brakes, which are the same found on the all-wheel-drive 4S models except those models feature red calipers and gloss black spokes on the wheels.
 Upgraded brakes and larger 20- and 21-inch wheels are optional.

 Inside the base Taycans mimic their more powerful all-wheel drive brethren with a digital gauge cluster and touchscreen infotainment system along with a touchscreen for vehicle and climate controls.